mooltipass/minible/highlevel_overview.md

 ## [](#header-2)The New Mooltipass Device
 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/minible_highlevel.png?raw=true)
-Contrary to all our previous Mooltipass devices, our new platform uses 2 main microcontrollers: a MCU considered as "secured" and a standard one.
+Contrary to all our previous Mooltipass devices, our new platform uses 2 main microcontrollers: a MCU considered as secure and a standard one.
 In practice, they are MCUs from the same family.
 This design decision was made for several reasons:
 - reduce the attack surface by only having a serial link exposed to the outside word
 - the selected cheap Bluetooth transceiver requires proprietary libraries
-- the possibility to use any USB library on the non secure microcontroller
+- the possibility to use any USB library on the non-secure microcontroller
 - the lack of GPIO pins for the selected secure microcontroller

 ### [](#header-3)Security Constraints